- Cope in painful situations

 Who are we?

-PEACE Psychotherapy consists of a small group of therapists committed to DBT.
+PEACE Psychotherapy is an association of independent psychotherapists committed to DBT.
 We believe that empathy and compassion are essential tools for living a good life.
 All people, no matter how hopeless they feel, have the capacity for change and the desire to live a life worth living.
 We understand that many people and their families are struggling with powerful negative emotions, impulses and behaviours.
 We will ask the difficult questions, challenge you, and support you throughout the process.

 What is DBT for Me?